 The Law Dome data were merged with modern deseasonalised flask and In Situ records for CO2. at Cape Grim, Tasmania, and a spline function was fit to the result to provide a continuous time series of annual values extending back approximately 2000 years before the present.

 The merged, 2000-year record indicates that atmospheric CO2 levels have substantially increased beyond their preindustrial values which fluctuated around 280 parts per million (ppm) for most of the period, with a slight dip from around 1600 to 1800 C.E.
 The Intergovernmental Panel on Climate Change defined preindustrial concentrations as those prior to 1750.
-Since then, atmospheric CO2 concentrations have risen from around 277 ppm (IPCC, 2007) in 1750 to a global average of around 388 ppm in 2010 (386 ppm at Cape Grim and the South Pole; Southern Hemisphere concentrations tend to lag Northern Hemisphere values).
-See: http://cdiac.ornl.gov/images/three_gases_historical.jpg
+Atmospheric CO2 concentrations rose from around 277 ppm (IPCC, 2007) in 1750 to a global average of around 388 ppm in 2010 (386 ppm at Cape Grim and the South Pole; Southern Hemisphere concentrations tend to lag Northern Hemisphere values).

 - Conway, T.J., P.P.
 Tans, L.S.
 Waterman, K.W.
 Thoning, D.R.
 Kitzis, K.A.
 Masarie, and N. Zhang.
 1994.
 Evidence for interannual variability of the carbon cycle from the NOAA/CMDL global air sampling network, Journal of Geophysical Research 99, 22831-22855.